 Agreement 4: The same input derived from CN UE ID and the same calculation equation is used to calculate the paging occasion for RAN-initiated paging and CN-initiated paging.

-Agreement 5: The gNB needs to know the input derived from CN UE ID to be used in the calculation and CN UE specific DRX cycle from the NG core.
+Agreement 5: The ng-eNB needs to know the input derived from CN UE ID to be used in the calculation and CN UE specific DRX cycle from the NG core.

 Agreement 6: A UE in inactive can be configured with a UE specific RAN DRX cycle over dedicated signalling.